Machine Learning & Big Data Blog

 Shanika Wickramasinghe

-Data is a core part of any modern application.
-It is the catalyst for most technological functions and use-cases, from server, infrastructure, and application troubleshooting all the way to analyzing user behavior patterns and preferences and building complex machine learning models.
+Data is a core part of any modern application—the catalyst for use cases ranging from infrastructure and application troubleshooting to analyzing user behavior patterns and building complex machine learning models.
+Collecting that data reliably from many sources is exactly what Logstash is built to do.

-We need to collect data from various sources to achieve all these things.
-The ELK stack is one of the leading solutions when it comes to analyzing application or server data.
-It is a collection of three open-source products:
+The ELK stack is one of the leading solutions for analyzing application and server data.
+It combines three open-source products:

 • Elasticsearch